jschrier/blog/_posts/2023-08-02-Imaginary-Syllabi:-Prompt-Engineering-And-Addressative-Magic.md

 # Agents and Daemons

-[LLM-based agents](https://lilianweng.github.io/posts/2023-06-23-agent/) (incluing cheemical examples like [ChemCrow)](https://arxiv.org/abs/2304.05376) as golem-like creations ... or independently minded daemons
+[LLM-based agents](https://lilianweng.github.io/posts/2023-06-23-agent/) (including chemical examples like [ChemCrow)](https://arxiv.org/abs/2304.05376) as golem-like creations ... or independently minded daemons .

+It maybe more insightful to use the [language of role-playing as a framework for discussing dialogue agents](https://doi.org/10.1038/s41586-023-06647-8)---as this still lets us use folk psychological concepts (beliefs, desires, goals, ambitions, emotions, etc.) without falling into the trap of anthropomorphism.
+But there may be some parallels here as well, for example in the Aquinian/Scholastic theory angels (and I suspect Iamblicus' Proclus' treatment of various levels of divine entittes, but I need to do some more homework on this), insofar as they do not have the same types of mental states as humans.
+(For example, according to Aquinas, angels cannot "learn".)

 # É solo un Trucco!
 From magic to natural magic to science...